 8) He wants to stay friends because he is afraid of the changes that might come – he is lonely now

-Some people need safety and consistency in their life and when change comes they feel insecure.
+Some people need safety and consistency in life, and when change comes, they feel insecure.

 They fear facing the changes alone and being lonely and alone.